EllieChen-Git/React-COVID-19-Stats/README.md

 # React-COVID-19-Stats

-- A React on TypeScript project to visualise COVID-19 data between Australia and Taiwan (the two countries I love).
+- A React on TypeScript project to visualise COVID-19 data between Australia and Taiwan.

 ---